B3AU/yamm/trading/README.md

 Paper trading uses port **7497**, live uses **7496**.
 The code is identical - only the connection port differs.

 **Important**: Paper trading does NOT simulate short availability.
 In live trading, some stocks may be hard-to-borrow or unavailable.

+## Trading Schedule

+The bot is designed to trade at **15:30 ET** (30 minutes before market close).
+This matches the training data:
+- News cutoff: 15:30 ET
+- Returns: Close-to-close (today's close to tomorrow's close)
+- Rebalance: Daily

 ## Typical Workflow